 Video showing how to remove potentially unwanted browser add-ons:

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for "Download keeper" and "YoutubeAdblocker", select these entries and click "Remove".

-If you continue to have problems with removal of the safeweb virus, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the safe web app, reset your Internet Explorer settings to default.

 Click the Chrome menu icon (at the top right corner of Google Chrome) select "Tools" and click on "Extensions".
 Locate: "Download keeper", "Keep Me", "ssafeweb", and "YoutubeAdblocker", select these entries and click the trash can icon.

-If you continue to have problems with removal of the safeweb virus, reset your Google Chrome browser settings.
-Click the Chrome menu icon (at the top right corner of Google Chrome) and select "Tools".
-From the opened menu, select "Extensions".
-In the opened window, select "Settings" (at the left corner of the screen).
+If you continue to have problems with removal of the safe web app, reset your Google Chrome browser settings.
+Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
-Click the "Show advanced settings…" link.
+Click the Advanced… link.

 If any of the extensions you are trying to remove are greyed-out and you cannot remove them ("This extension is managed and cannot be removed of disabled"), follow this removal guide - how to remove a managed Google Chrome extension?